 Other features include a Bluetooth wireless heart rate receiver (the chest belt is included in the box), tablet holder so you can access your iFit account from your tablet/phone while running, and a music port with stereo speakers.
 The X9i is also covered by NordicTrack’s lifetime frame, 10-year motor and 2 years parts and labour warranty.

 The NordicTrack X9i incline trainer is big, well built, packed with state-of-the-art training features and a pleasure to use.
-The workout videos really do bring this machine to life and change the nature of the experience of using this beast of an incline trainer.
-It's also really well built and comes with a good warranty.
-It's a great option for those who want an incline trainer but also want a proper treadmill.
-The X9i is both those things but at its current price you'd be better off going for its big brother the NordicTrack X11i which has a more powerful motor and is much the better for it and is available on offer so you can pick one of those up for a very modest increase in budget.
+The workout videos really do bring this machine to life and change the nature of the experience of using this incline trainer.
+It's also well built and comes with a good warranty.
+It's a good option for those who want an incline trainer but also want a proper treadmill.
+The X9i is both those things but right now there's no doubt that right now the better buy is its bigger brother, the NordicTrack X11i, which has a more powerful motor and a larger 10" touch-screen and is available on offer right now making it considerably cheaper than the X9i.

 NordicTrack X9i Incline Trainer Specifications

 - 3.6 HP motor (continuous)

 - 0–20 kph speed range (0-12.4 mph) with 1-Touch™ Speed Keys